benklassen77/benklassen77.github.io/materials/cive265.md

 - E is the slope of the linear elastic region

-#### Elastic
+There are 2 types of relationships - Elastic and Plastic

-- A deformation is elastic is the stress-strain relationship is proportional upon loading/unloading
+**Elastic** = A deformation is elastic is the stress-strain relationship is proportional upon loading/unloading

 - Non-permanent
 - Corresponds to small changes in atomic spacing and stretching of atomic bonds

-**Linear elastic** = straight-line relationship between stress and strain
+- **Linear elastic** = straight-line relationship between stress and strain

-**Nonlinear elastic** = nonlinear relationship between stress and strain
+- **Nonlinear elastic** = nonlinear relationship between stress and strain

-#### Plastic or elasto-plastic

-- A deformation is plastic if the stress-strain relationship upon loading/unloading is non-proportional
+**Plastic** = A deformation is plastic if the stress-strain relationship upon loading/unloading is non-proportional

 - Corresponds to breaking of atomic bonds
 - Yielding of a crystal is caused by shear stresses.
 - In polycrystalline material, slip planes exist within grain boundaries.
 The direction of a slip plane changes from one grain to the next.
 Overall distortion of the material is due to distortion of the individual grains.